wombleton/gitlaw-nz/acts/C/Crown Proceedings Act 1950.md

     (1E) Any warrant of appointment under the foregoing provisions of this section may relate to 1 or more debts or claims for damages, or to all debts and claims for damages, or to any class or classes of debts or claims for damages or both.

-    (1F) Where, pursuant to any warrant of appointment under the foregoing provisions of this section, any person sues on behalf of the Crown for any debt or damages, he shall evidence his authority in that behalf by filing in the proceedings either---
+    (1F) Where, pursuant to any warrant of appointment under the foregoing provisions of this section, any person sues on behalf of the Crown for any debt or damages, he or she shall evidence his or her authority in that behalf by filing in the proceedings either---

-    *   (a) the warrant relating to his appointment; or
+    *   (a) the warrant relating to his or her appointment; or

-    *   (b) a certificate by him as to his appointment and as to the non-revocation of his warrant of appointment.
+    *   (b) a certificate by him or her as to his or her appointment and as to the non-revocation of his or her warrant of appointment.

     (1G) In any proceedings for the recovery of a debt or damages, being proceedings in which a warrant of appointment is so filed, if the warrant purports to have been given within 1 year of the date on which it is filed and relates only to the debt or damages sought to be recovered, it shall be presumed, in the absence of proof to the contrary, that the warrant has not been revoked.